When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 Following her exit, Joe Black revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley, saying: “There is one [moment], and I say this because I wanted to use it on a poster, but it didn’t get used.”

-New episodes release on BBC iPlayer each Thursday and now there are 10 contestants left in the competition.
+New episodes release on BBC iPlayer each Thursday and now there are nine contestants left in the competition.

 The remaining queens are continuing to try and impress the judges Michelle Visage, Alan Carr, Graham Norton and of course Mama Ru herself, but who will be next to go?